bit-broker/website/content/en/docs/contributor/records.md

 1. Upsert and/or delete records into this session
 1. Close the session

-These steps are achieved via an HTTP based API which we outline in detail below.
+These steps are achieved via an HTTP based API, which we outline in detail below.
 Each data connector will have a private end-point on this API which is waiting for its contributions.

 {{% alert color="primary" %}}
 It is important to understand the distinction between _data_ and _metadata_ in the context of the BitBroker instance.
 It is an expectation that only metadata is being contributed into the catalog and that live data is kept back for on-demand requests.
 This distinction is [outlined in more detail](/docs/concepts/catalog/#data-vs-metadata) in the key concepts documentation.
 {{% /alert %}}

 {{% alert color="primary" %}}
 It is important to understand that data connectors might be in a _live_ or _staged_ state.
-That is their contribution might be approved for the live catalog, or might be being held back into a staging space only.
+That is, their contribution might be approved for the live catalog, or might be being held back into a staging space only.
 This concept is [outlined in more detail](/docs/concepts/connectors/#live-vs-staging-connectors) in the key concepts documentation.
 There is a [mechanism available](/docs/consumer/#accessing-staged-records) in the [Consumer API](/docs/consumer/) which allows data connectors to see how their records will look alongside other existing public records.
 {{% /alert %}}

 {{% alert color="info" %}}